kobayashi90/vite/guides/squidify.md

 - Port (If needed): `443`
 - Username: `Guest`
 - Password: `Guest`
-- Force Clear Text Password¹: Disabled / Off
+- Force Clear Text Passwordï¿½: Disabled / Off

  1. We recommend sending the Password as Token + Salt.
 Not all Clients have this option though.